flight-recorder/health-report/README.md

     $ java HealthReport.java <source>

 The source is where events are streamed from.
-It can be a Java process, repository directory, network address, recording file, or itself.
+It can be a Java process, a repository directory, a network address, a recording file, or itself.

     $ java HealthReport.java MyApplication
     $ java HealthReport.java --debug MyApplication